Davidoff Nicaraguan Toro

 So far, I felt this Davidoff Nicaragua Toro was off to a great start (and I hadn’t even lit it up yet!).

 Upon smelling the wrapper, I got an earthy scent mixed with sawdust and hay.
-On the foot I was met with a floral and spicy intake.
-After clipping the triple cap, I took in a perfect cold draw and was accompanied with a lot of flavor; floral, light coffee, earth and there was a spice that lingered on my tongue.
+On the foot, I was met with a floral and spicy intake.
+After clipping the triple cap, I took in a perfect cold draw and was accompanied by a lot of flavor; floral, light coffee, earth, and there was a spice that lingered on my tongue.

 Ok, now I couldn’t wait any longer; I needed to light this thing up!